HOW WAS OUR

 Westfield Glòries: much more than a shopping center

-Did you know that the history of Westfield Glòries is a bit peculiar?
-We're currently the most urban shopping center in Barcelona, right in the heart of the 22@ district, with more than 100 shops and 30 restaurants, a cinema in Spanish, and a wide variety of services.
-We're a meeting point for friends, a family destination on weekends, and an after-work hangout for employees.
-But what if we told you that in every corner of the shopping center, there's a story that few people know about?
+Did you know that the history of Westfield Glòries is a bit peculiar🤔?
+Today, we’re the most urban shopping center in Barcelona, right in the heart of the 22@ district, with over 100 stores🛍️, 30 restaurants🥑, V.O.S.E. cinema🍿, and a wide range of services.
+We’re the meeting point for friends📍, the weekend destination for families🛒, the study spot for students📚, and the after-work hangout for professionals💼.
+But… what if we told you that before becoming a shopping center, this place was once a typewriter factory🏭?

 From the Hispano Olivetti factory to Westfield Glòries